 Not sure how much RRSPs you need to contribute to reduce your tax owing or maximize your refund?
 Need help optimizing your RRSP contributions and carry forward amounts?
 Don’t really understand how the RRSP Schedule 7 works and don’t want to fill it manually?
-TurboTax products have an RRSP optimizer that eases this process for you.
+TurboTax products have an RRSP calculator that eases this process for you.

 - You don’t have to make any calculations as TurboTax does it all for you.